neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 ### Zero Trust

-I would guess that every state election system in America is perimeter-based.
+Every state election system in America is perimeter-based.
 It's all about firewalls.
-As we've seen time and time again, perimeter-based security is flawed.
+Perimeter-based security is flawed because once intruders get in, which as we've seen time and time again isn't exactly impossible, there is no stopping them.
 Instead, we need a Zero Trust approach to security.
 I will let [Chris Gerritz](https://www.scmagazine.com/home/opinion/executive-insight/what-is-the-zero-trust-framework-in-cybersecurity-and-5-considerations-for-building-a-zero-trust-it-environment/) explain what this means: